dmitry1210/kamaelix-keksby.github.io/README.md

 # The Great Keksby

-## The landing page of the cat accessories and fashion store "The Great Gatsby" created based on the HTML & CSS courses on htmlacademy.ru
+## The landing page of the cat accessories and fashion store "The Great Gatsby" created based on HTML & CSS courses on htmlacademy.ru

 Plan to add some interactive behavior (popus, forms, etc.) using JavaScript